dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 At the time of writing, this is [only supported in Chrome](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition#Browser_compatibility), so we will build our app with progressive enhancement in mind.

-We will use the lightweight [annyang](https://github.com/TalAter/annyang) JS library to work with speech recognition more easily in our application.
+We will use the lightweight [Annyang](https://github.com/TalAter/annyang) JS library to work with speech recognition more easily in our application.

 ## What We'll Build

 We're going to build an [ad libitum](https://en.wikipedia.org/wiki/Ad_libitum) web app inspired by [Mad Libs games](https://en.wikipedia.org/wiki/Mad_Libs)!
-Our `madlibs` app will have the following features:
+Our own Madlibs app will have the following features:

 * The app requires 5 nouns, 5 verbs, and 5 adjectives to generate a short, silly story.
 * Words can be generated automatically through a provided Node [madlibs-api](https://github.com/kmaida/madlibs-api).